 1:12 Scale Model Lumber

-Architectural scale model lumber (1:12, or “One Inch Scale”) in Juniper wood, which is between Basswood and Balsa in hardness with nice pink and yellow varied coloring.
+Architectural scale model lumber (1:12, or “One Inch Scale”) in a variety of pleasing softwoods.
 Total of 134 pieces.

 All are eight to 8-1/2 inches long.